-Advance your psychology career and contribute important ideas to this ever-evolving discipline, with a PhD in Psychology from VU.
+Advance your psychology career and contribute important ideas to an ever-evolving discipline, with a PhD in Psychology from VU.

 PhD in Psychology program at VU